rockdaboot/wget2/docs/wget2.md

   Wget2 requests HTTP/2 via ALPN.
 If available it is preferred over HTTP/1.1.
   Up to 30 streams are used in parallel within a single connection.

+### `--gnutls-options=options`

+  Sets the GnuTLS "priority" string (see https://gnutls.org/manual/html_node/Priority-Strings.html).

+  This is for experts only.
+Normally you would use `--secure-protocol` to set predefined priority strings.

 ## <a name="WARC Options"/>WARC Options

 ### `--warc-file=file`